Why Montana Bible College?

 Focus on the “How” of Bible Study

-While we desire to teach students God’s Word, our focus is to teach students how to study God’s Word.
+Our focus is to teach students how to study God’s Word.
 To that end we introduce the tools of Bible study, instruct in the use of those tools, and offer supervised, hands-on experience.
-Each Bible exposition class incorporates both class sessions and individual assignments revolving around personal study of the Scriptures.
+Bible exposition classes incorporate class sessions, individual assignments and personal study of the Scriptures.

 Faith Meets Culture